-The main activity of the Center will be research, with roughly one half of the effort devoted to economics and the other half to foreign policy questions.
+The main activity of the Center will be research, with roughly one-half of the effort being devoted to economics and the other half to foreign policy questions.
 Obviously, these two areas overlap as well, so there may be years in which the Center changes the mix of its programs.
-The expectation is that most of the research will be conducted through commissioned papers which will appear in either journals or edited volumes.
+The expectation is that most of the work will be commissioned research that is published in edited volumes or journals.

 In addition to commissioned research, the Center will support three other types of activities: